16 Holiday Travel Tips Every Smart Traveler Needs to Know

 Download travel apps

-Before you head to the airport, load up your mobile phone with helpful travel apps, including the one for your airline to follow flight schedules and for quick booking help.
-Other apps to download: a hotel booking option in case you’re stuck at your destination or need to book an airport hotel, a car rental company option, and airport maps.
-While you’re at it, add YELP for restaurant options, LYFT for car service, and a weather option as well.
-All will turn your phone into a virtual travel agent in an emergency.
-Learn some common reasons the holidays are so dang stressful in the first place.
+Speaking of rideshare apps, before you head to the airport, load up your mobile phone with helpful travel apps, including the one for your airline so you can follow flight schedules and get quick booking help.
+Other apps to download: a hotel booking option, a car rental company option, and a GPS option.
+While you’re at it, add YELP for restaurant options and a weather option, as well.
+The right road trip apps will also come in handy for everything from booking last-minute hotel stays to getting gas to finding the best restaurant on your route.
+In short, all of these will turn your phone into a virtual travel agent in an emergency.